What are the health benefits of Parkia Speciosa?

 People eating diets high in fiber have a lower rate of constipation than people who consume a low-fiber diet, and they also have a smaller chance of developing hemorrhoids and diverticulitis.

 There are two types of fiber – insoluble and soluble.
-Insoluble fiber is usually found in fruit pulp, grain brans, and vegetable skins and peels, plus, it does not dissolve in liquid.
+Insoluble fiber is usually found in fruit pulp, grain brans, vegetable skins, and peels, plus, it does not dissolve in liquid.
 Insoluble fiber is associated with improved waste removal and cancer protection.

 Soluble fiber is found in a variety of vegetables, fruits, seeds, nuts, legumes, and grains and dissolves in water.
 It adds to your feeling of fullness, cuts LDL (bad) cholesterol, and slows the release of sugars from food into the blood.